Household effects

 - Wine "cellars" and other collections

-- Other alcoholic beverages e.g. spirits may be considered for this concession.
+- Other alcoholic beverages (for example, spirits) may be considered for this concession.

 You must meet the following criteria to qualify for household effects concession:

-- You must hold a document authorising residence in NZ – this can be one of the following:
+- You must hold a document authorising residence in New Zealand.
+This can be one of the following:

-- Current permanent resident visa (including resident return visa) issued by the Commonwealth of Australia Government
+- a current permanent residence visa (including a resident return visa) issued by the Government of the Commonwealth of Australia

-- Current work visa that is issued for a minimum of 12 months
+- a current work visa or work permit that was issued for a minimum of 12 months

-- Current work visa issued under the Work to Residence (Skilled Migrant Category) policy or the Long Term Business Visa/Permit category
+- a current work visa or work permit, issued under the Work to Residence (Skilled Migrant Category) policy or the Long Term Business Visa/Permit category

-Note: Student visa holders do not qualify, however you may bring items necessary for you to complete your studies e.g., a desk, text books or a computer.
+Note: Student visa holders do not qualify.
+However, you may bring items necessary for you to complete your studies (for example, a desk, text books or a computer).

-- You must have resided or been domiciled outside of NZ for the WHOLE of the 21-month period preceding your arrival (except for brief holidays or business trips to NZ)
+- You must have resided or been domiciled outside of New Zealand for the whole of the 21-month period preceding your arrival (except for brief holidays or business trips to New Zealand).

 Depreciation rates for household effects